ieyasu/rbot2/ACCOUNTS.markdown

 command.
 This prints the nicks belonging to the given account.

-To authenticate your current nick, use

-    /msg rb login <account-name> <password>

-Ruby bot will check the given password against the password for the account.
-If everything hashes correctly, You will be authenticated.

-To log out of your account, type

-    /msg rb logout

-at the command prompt.
-You must login before receiving nexts sent to your account.

 To set your zip location, type

-    /msg rb setzip <zip>
+    /msg rb setzip <zip> <password>

 at the command prompt.
-You must be logged in before running this command.
 Once set, rubybot will use this zip location as the default location for weather information and other local-specific data returned.

 To change your password, use

     /msg rb setpass <old-pass> <new-pass>

-You must be authenticated first.
 If everything checks out, your password will be updated to the new value.

 Next Management